 Traditional worship music has an endoskeleton, or its skeleton on the inside.
 Like an elephant – the rhythm is inside.
 Everything it needs is contained inside the very melody.

 But modern worship music has an exoskeleton, or its skeleton on the outside.
 Like a crab – the instruments both complete and support the melody.
-It’s why the instrumental part of the music plays such a huge role in modern worship music and why it needs to be prominent to work.
+It’s why the instrumental part of the music plays an enormous role in modern worship music and why it needs to be prominent to work.

 Let me translate this.
 If you’re playing a hymn, make sure that you don’t get in the way of the rhythm or create a competing rhythm.